veelenga/veelenga.github.io/_posts/2015-09-05-make-your-own-shard-in-crystal-language.markdown

 Here we want to print a custom message if user passes it to the executable via command line, and print default message ("Hello, world!") if nothing was passed.
 Let's build and run it:

 {% highlight text %}
-$ crystal build bin/hallo
+$ make build
-$ ./hallo
+$ ./bin/greeter
 Hello, world ❗
-$ ./hallo "I :heart: Crystal"
+$ ./bin/greeter "I :heart: Crystal"
 I ❤️ Crystal
 {% endhighlight %}

-We can see that our binary works as expected and emoji shard successfully added as a dependency.
+We can see that our binary works as expected and emoji shard has been successfully used as a dependency.
 Looks easy, right?
 It's time to add some tests.

 ## Writing tests